NSERC Funding opportunities

 Multiple awards

-PromoScience will allow a non-profit organization, a non-federal museum or science centre, or a department in a post-secondary institution to hold multiple, concurrent awards as long as they clearly demonstrate in the application that there is no overlap in any way with the activities already supported through their active PromoScience grant(s) (see Call for applications, under Organization’s financial status, point 4).
-The onus is on the applicant to find out what other activities in their non-profit organization, science centre, museum or department are currently supported by PromoScience.
+PromoScience will allow a non-profit organization, a non-federal museum or science centre, or a department in a post-secondary institution to hold multiple, concurrent awards as long as they clearly demonstrate in the application that there is no overlap in any way with the activities already supported through their active PromoScience grant(s) as indicated in the Organization’s financial status section below.
+The onus is on the organization to know what other activities are currently supported by a PromoScience grant.

 The expansion of currently funded activities into new geographical areas or to a new audience is considered overlap.
 Applications proposing such expansions are ineligible.
 You may reapply when your active grant has ended with your new outreach area/audience clearly defined.